gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot rolled under a desk.
 A moment later the desk rose a few centimeters into the air and the whirring resumed.
 The desk settled back onto the floor and the next one rose.
-How many times had it done this,
+*How many times had it done this?*
 Maddy wondered.
-How many years or centuries had it spent cleaning a room that no one used?
+How many years had it spent cleaning a room that no one used?

 A third desk rose.
 Maddy crouched down to see how the bot was lifting them.

 *Thud.*
 The desk came back down suddenly.
-The bot rolled back,
-reminding her of a startled rabbit.
+The bot rolled back like a startled rabbit.
 "Whoa whoa whoa," she said coaxingly.
+"It's aright.
-"You don't have to be afraid."
+You don't have to be afraid."

 The bot didn't move.
 Maddy smiled.